 Hello, my name is Willow.
 I am a part-time student at the York Plasma Institute (YPI), currently halfway through my taught masters in fusion energy.
 I live a fair way off campus so my day usually starts with a bike ride.
 It takes me about 10 minutes to cycle down Tang Hall road, cross the main road on to campus and arrive at the YPI.

-For lunch I usually walk south to Main Street.
+For lunch, I usually walk south to Main Street in Heslington Village.
 Main Street is 3 minutes away from the YPI and boasts two pubs and an excellent little sandwich shop.
 The latter is my favourite place to buy lunch.
 I walk back over to the YPI, eating my sandwich, and head into the kitchen for another cup of coffee.
 I take my time walking back up to the hot-desk room and often stop to sip my coffee whilst I peruse one of the posters that line the walls of the corridors.

 Just north of my house is the pub where I work part-time, generally in the evenings.
 So, having got home, I have a shower and cook some dinner before heading to work.
 Working in the pub is fun.
 We have a good team and the shifts generally pass easily.
 If I’m not working too late I’ll stay around in the pub for half an hour or so after my shift before heading home to get some sleep or – if I don’t have morning lectures next day – to grab my bike and a change of clothes and cycle 10 minutes into town to join my friends for an evening out.